Mohammed-Salameh/Microsoft/README.md

 *This repository contains the scripts and configuration settings for Microsoft services.*

-### PowerShell & Group Policies
+### PowerShell

-*Remember, these Scripts assume a certain level of familiarity with PowerShell and Group Policy Management in a Windows Server environment.
-Always test scripts and policies in a controlled environment before deploying them domain-wide.*
+*Remember, these Scripts assume a certain level of familiarity with PowerShell in a Windows Server environment.
+Always test scripts in a controlled environment before deploying them domain-wide.*

+### Group Policies

+*Be aware of the GPO processing order (LSDOU: Local, Site, Domain, and then OU) and how GPOs applied at different levels may interact or override each other due to inheritance.*

+*Always test new or modified GPOs in a staging or test environment that mirrors the production environment as closely as possible.*

+*Utilize the Group Policy Modeling and Results wizards in the Group Policy Management Console (GPMC) to predict and review the impact of GPO deployments.*

+*Make changes incrementally and document each change.
+This practice makes troubleshooting easier if something goes wrong.*

+*Carefully consider who has permission to create, link, and edit GPOs.
+Use role-based access control to minimize the risk of unauthorized or accidental changes.*

+*Understand the refresh intervals for GPOs and adjust if necessary, keeping in mind the balance between policy update needs and system performance.*

+*Keep Administrative Templates (.admx files) updated to support new policies, especially after upgrading operating systems or deploying new applications.*

 ### Azure AD Connect